 Keith McNiven, founder of Right Path Fitness tells us why we should be boosting our metabolism and how.

 1) To counteract natural muscle loss.
 Once you reach 30, you naturally start to lose muscle mass and often the trade-off for less muscle is increased fat.
 More fat is bad news for metabolism though because fat cells aren’t as energy hungry as muscle cells.
-Up your strength training regime by training with weights 1-2 times per week and you will increase your muscle, which can in turn pep up your metabolism by around 10%.
+Up your strength training regime by training with weights and maybe find a completely online personal trainer1-2 times per week and you will increase your muscle, which can in turn pep up your metabolism by around 10%.

 2) To boost immunity.
 The immune and the metabolic systems share resources, one focused on anti-infection and warding off illness and the other on conservation/utilisation of energy.
 And when the metabolism isn’t working as it should, this can divert attention from essential immunity as the body goes into overdrive trying to restore order.

-3) To keep you fit.
+3) To keep you fit become a fitness trainer.
 Everyone has a resting metabolic rate, which is the rate that your body will naturally burn through the calories that you eat to perform essential functions.
 When you do your cardio exercise, there is a boost to your metabolism for anything up to 2 days afterwards through post exercise oxygen consumption.
 Try HIIT training where you exercise intensely for a short period (like 60 seconds) with an even shorter break (say 30 seconds) allowing you to really up the intensity and maximise that post exercise payback for your metabolism.